Jamie Baker, Animal Manager

 What is your favourite animal to work with at the zoo and why?

 Although I love getting to work with each and every one of the animals that call our zoo home, I do have a soft spot for our family of ring-tailed Lemurs.
 They display some really interesting behaviours, with my favourite being their meditation pose when they sunbathe!
-I love seeing how excited they get for their favourite foods, especially sweet potato!
+I love seeing how excited they get about their favourite foods, especially sweet potatoes!

 What conservation project do you currently support and why?